v4iv/theleakycauldronblog/src/pages/blog/making-a-marketing-website-using-gatsby-starter-business.md

 ---
 **NOTE:** Updated for **_gatsby-starter-business v2.1_**

 Gatsby JS brought something that everyone was waiting for, a React JS based static site generator, and that too a powerful one.
-True to their boast that it's really hard to make sloppy website with Gatsby, making it amazing for marketing websites.
+True to their boast that it's really hard to make a sloppy website with Gatsby, making it amazing for marketing websites.

-When I was writing a website for my company, i found my self wanting a Gatsby starter with following requirements:
+When I was writing a website for my company, I found my self wanting a Gatsby starter with the following requirements:

 * It should be powered by _Netlify_ CMS.
 * It should be SEO friendly.
 * It should at least have a home page and blog page.
 * It should allow proper styling using some CSS framework like _Bootstrap_ or _Bulma_.

-While all these features are available in various starters, none of them were a complete package.
+While all these features are available in various starters, none of them was a complete package.
 So, I decided I'll make one myself:

 [Gatsby-Starter-Business](https://github.com/v4iv/gatsby-starter-business)